St. Stephen’s Basilica

 • Panorama view from the cupola (only between 1st April-31st October)

-TIP: Hotel Central Basilica is a fine 3-star Hotel in Budapest City Centre.
+TIP: The Hotel Central Basilica is a fine 3-star Hotel in Budapest City Centre.
 A great choice if you want to be close to all the sights, restaurants and nightclubs.

-Organ Concerts in the Basilica
+Mass Order in the Basilica

 Sunday: